Building your care team

 Prevent Common Illnesses and Infections

 Illnesses like the common cold may be no big deal to some, but it can be the gateway to a crisis for someone with sickle cell.
 Pay extra attention to your health and take necessary measures to avoid getting sick.
 Wash your hands regularly, keep hand sanitizer nearby and disinfect your space often.
 You’ll also want to make sure to stay up to date with your vaccines, including your annual flu shot and COVID-19 boosters (if needed).
 Vaccines are safe, and they are one of the best tools we have to prevent potentially life-threatening illnesses.
-Learn more about the importance of vaccinations.

 Day-to-Day Support